 The additional information carried in the S-TSID are provided in the MediaInfo element in S-TSID, namely the S-TSID.RS.LS.SrcFlow.ContentInfo.MediaInfo element.
-A snippet of the tabular representation of this element in the S-TSID, as copied from A/331 [1] and highlighting the MediaInfo data structure, is shown in Table 4.3
+A snippet of the tabular representation of this element in the S-TSID, as copied from A/331 [1] and highlighting the MediaInfo data structure, is shown in Table 4.3.

-Element or Attribute Name Use Data Type Description S rcFlow srcFlowType Source flow carried in the LCT channel. ( @rt 01 boolean Indication of whether the source flow conveys real-time content. ( @minBuffSize 01 unsignedInt The minimum number of kilobytes required in the receiver transport buffer for the LCT channel.
+Element or Attribute Name Use Data Type Description SrcFlow srcFlowType Source flow carried in the LCT channel. @rt 01 boolean Indication of whether the source flow conveys real- time content. @minBuffSize 01 unsignedInt The minimum number of kilobytes required in the receiver transport buffer for the LCT channel.
 EFDT 01 The extended FDT instance.
 FDT-Instance 1 fdt: FDT-InstanceType A FLUTE FDT per RFC 6726 Error!
-Reference source not found. with ATSC- and 3GPP-defined extensions. ( ContentInfo 01 Additional information that can be mapped to the application Service that is carried in this transport session (i.e., LCT channel). <choice></choice> MediaInfo 01 DASH Representation í @startUp 01 boolean A Boolean flag, used for default "MPD-less startup" operation, that provides indication on whether the DASH resource carried by this LCT channel should be delivered to the media rendering application for decoding and rendering. @lang 01 lang The audio language of the DASH resource delivered by this LCT channel. @contentType 01 contentType The media type of the DASH resource delivered by this LCT channel. @repId 1 StringNoWhitespace Representation ID of the DASH Representation delivered by this LCT channel.
+Reference source not found. with ATSC- and 3GPP-defined extensions.
+ContentInfo 01 Additional information that can be mapped to the application Service that is carried in this transport session (i.e., LCT channel). <choice></choice> MediaInfo 01 DASH Representation / @startUp 01 boolean A Boolean flag, used for default "MPD-less startup" operation, that provides indication on whether the DASH resource carried by this LCT channel should be delivered to the media rendering application for decoding and rendering. @lang 01 lang The audio language of the DASH resource delivered by this LCT channel. @contentType 01 contentType The media type of the DASH resource delivered by this LCT channel. @repId 1 StringNoWhitespace Representation ID of the DASH Representation delivered by this LCT channel.
 ContentRating 0N Content rating information associated with the program to which the media content of this source flow pertains. @schemeIdUri 01 anyURI Content advisory rating scheme associated with the program to which the media content of this source flow pertains. @value 1 string Content advisory rating value associated with the program to which the media content of this source flow pertains.
 AEAMedia 01 Container of identifiers of AEA messages.
-AÈAId 1N string Identifier of an AEA message to which the AEA media files carried in this LCT channel are associated.
-Payload 0N Information on the payload of ROUTE packets carrying the objects of the source flow. @codePoint 1 unsignedByte A numerical representation of the combination of values specified for the attributes of this Payload element.
-1 unsignedByte The payload format of the delivery object.
-01 unsignedByte Indication of how the payload of ROUTE packets carrying the objects of the source flow are fragmented for delivery. boolean Indication of how the payload of ROUTE packets carrying the objects, or a portion thereof, of the source flow as DASH Segments are delivered relative to the order of their generation by the DASH encoder. @srcFecPayloadId 01 unsignedByte The implied meaning and representation of the ROUTE packet header "FEC Payload ID" in the packets carried by this source flow.
+AEAId 1N string Identifier of an AEA message to which the AEA media files carried in this LCT channel are associated.
+Payload 0N Information on the payload of ROUTE packets carrying the objects of the source flow. @codePoint 1 unsignedByte A numerical representation of the combination of values specified for the attributes of this Payload element. @formatId 1 unsignedByte The payload format of the delivery object. @frag 01 unsignedByte Indication of how the payload of ROUTE packets carrying the objects of the source flow are fragmented for delivery.